"America deserved 9/11, dude. Fuck it, I'm saying it."

 Born in New Brunswick, New Jersey, Hasan moved to Istanbul as a toddler.
 There, his father made a deliberate choice: send him to public school rather than elite private institutions.

 The intention was to instill discipline and humility.
-The result was something else entirely.
+The result was something else.

 "I was a total outcast," Hasan has recalled of his Turkish school years.
-He was bullied for his weight and his questioning attitude.
+Bullied for his weight.
+Punished for questioning.
 He describes rebelling against the repressive culture he faced.

 Classic Type 8 origin story.
 Eights develop in environments where vulnerability meant harm.
 The response?
 Never be vulnerable again.
 Project strength.
 Fight back harder than anyone expects.